Clash of Lilliput (COL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Clash of Lilliput Historical Price

-According to the latest data gathered on Clash of Lilliput live price page, the current price of Clash of Lilliput is 0.276854USD.
-The circulating supply of Clash of Lilliput(COL) is 82.07M COL , giving it a market capitalization of $22.72M.
+According to the latest data gathered on Clash of Lilliput live price page, the current price of Clash of Lilliput is 0.232121USD.
+The circulating supply of Clash of Lilliput(COL) is 82.07M COL , giving it a market capitalization of $19.05M.

 The Clash of Lilliput Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.